 - Available as an all-in-one, scalable physical appliance (Recovery Series) or a virtual appliance (Unitrends Backup) which can run on VMware vSphere, Microsoft Hyper-V, Nutanix AHV, or be deployed as a virtual machine (VM) within the Microsoft Azure or Amazon Web Services cloud.

-Also read: Top APM Tools & Software of 2021
+Also read: Top APM Tools & Software

 Microsoft Azure Site Recovery